PCA9600DP ,Dual bidirectional bus bufferFeatures and benefits2 Bidirectional data transfer of I C-bus signals Isolates capacitance allowi ..

 Dual bidirectional bus buffer

 Remark: Two or more SX or SY I/Os must not be interconnected.
-The PCA9600 design
+The PCA9600 design does not support this configuration.
+Bidirectional I2 C-bus signals do not allow any

 direction control pin so, instead, slightly different logic LOW voltage levels are used at